 Comment: The proposed amendment requests a Future Land Use Map Designation that is consistent with adjacent and surrounding uses.
-Further, amending the FLUM Designation from High Density Residential to Community Commercial will permit the property owners to develop their property in accordance with the City's comprehensive plan in locations appropriate for such development.
-The proposed amendment would be compatible with general growth patterns within the immediate vicinity, including multi-family and commercial uses.
+The proposed amendment would be compatible with general growth patterns within the immediate vicinity, including multifamily and other residential uses.

 8. Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
 163.3164.